Michijs Logo

 Form-associated Custom Element related

 formDisabledCallback Called after the disabled state of the element changes, either because the disabled attribute of this element was added or removed; or because the disabled state changed on a fieldset that's an ancestor of this element.
 The disabled parameter represents the new disabled state of the element.
-The element may, for example, disable elements in its shadow DOM when it is disabled.
+The element may disable elements in its shadow DOM when it is disabled.

-events Allows you to define an event to his parent and triggering it easily.
-It will be defined using Lower case.
-For example countChanged will be registered as countchanged.
+events Allows you to define an event to its parent and trigger it easily.
+It will be defined using lowercase.
+For example, countChanged will be registered as countchanged.

 formAssociated This tells the browser to treat the element like a form control.